ETHICS AND MALPRACTICE

 Articles submitted for publication in Business Ecosystem and Strategy (IJBES) are checked by iThenticate to prevent plagiarism.
 Articles are evaluated by blind peer-reviewed processes, and all comments from the Reviewer about the specific article are kept only between parties involved in the act of publishing: the journal editors, the authors, and the peer reviewers.
 For this reason, it is necessary to agree upon standards of expected ethical behavior for stakeholders previously mentioned.

-Authors Authors contributing to IJBEF agree to publish their articles under the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 Unported (CC BY-NC) License allowing third parties to share their work (copy, distribute, transmit) and to adapt it, under the condition that the authors are given credit, that the work is not used for commercial purposes, and that in the event of reuse or distribution, the terms of this license are made clear.
-Authors retain the copyright of their work, with first publication rights granted to IJBEF.
+Authors contributing to IJBES agree to publish their articles under the Creative Commons Attribution- 4.0 (CC BY) License allowing third parties to share their work (copy, distribute, transmit) and to adapt it, under the condition that the authors are given credit, that the work is not used for commercial purposes, and that in the event of reuse or distribution, the terms of this license are made clear.
+Authors retain the copyright of their work, with first publication rights granted to IJBES.
 However, authors are required to transfer copyrights associated with commercial use to the Publisher.

 The authors agree to the terms of this Copyright Notice, which will apply to this submission if and when it is published by this journal Submission of an article implies that the work described has not been published previously( except in the form of an abstract or as part of a published lecture or academic thesis), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or in any other languages, without the written consent of the Publisher.